 The insulated frames available in aluminium, pvcu or timber windows are also complemented by very high specification double glazed units.
-When double glazing first came about, the two panes of glass were simply standard glass with a hermetic seal around the double glazed unit and a normal air space in between.
+When double glazing first came about, the two panes of glass were simply standard glass.
+These came with a hermetic seal around the double glazed unit.
+Between the glass a normal air space.

-Glass technology has now advanced significantly and your glass will now comprise either a Low Emissivity (low E) coating, K Glass and further enhanced by argon gas between the two panes of glass and a warm edge spacer bar that is far superior than the standard plastic or aluminium spacers.
+Glass technology has now advanced significantly.
+Your glass now comprises either a Low Emissivity (low E) coating or K Glass.
+Then its enhanced by argon gas between the two panes of glass.
+Surrounding the unit a warm edge spacer bar, far superior to previous plastic or aluminium spacers.
 Instead of air space between the glass, there’s now Argon or Krypton gas.

 At certain times of the year, you will see condensation on the outside of your window.
 This is a similar phenomenon to your car having condensation on seemingly dry nights or when only certain parts of your car are wet and others are dry.
 Moisture will adhere itself to the first cold surface it finds.
 The double glazed windows are actually doing their job of keeping the heat in and the cold out.

 In most cases the condensation may only be visible on the centre area of your window.
 It’s seen less on the edges of the glass and where it meets the frame.
 This again is a sign that the window is performing as it should be.
 The condensation will disappear as the external temperature increases during the day.

 Should you be told about condensation before you sign up for new windows?

 That will depend on your salesman.
 The experience and knowledge of double glazing salespeople varies significantly from company to company.
-You will find that many of the independent local double glazing firms will probably adopt a more professional approach to this issue.
+Many of the independent local double glazing firms will probably adopt a more professional approach to this issue.

-Other national companies employing commission only salespeople keen to close a sale on the night are unlikely to highlight any kind of “negative” with their product and will choose to say nothing.
+Others keen to close a sale are unlikely to highlight any kind of “negative” with their product and will choose to say nothing.

 Firstly, it is important to understand that all windows will condensate in some way.
 You must never believe any double glazing salesperson that says “our windows will eliminate condensation”.
 This is untrue and completely misleading.
 New windows can never completely eliminate condensation.

 What new double glazing will do is improve the current level of condensation on your old windows.
-This is because the thermal properties of modern aluminium frames and the high specification of modern double or triple glazing will be far superior than single glazed windows and non insulated frames.
+The thermal properties of modern aluminium frames and the high specification of modern double or triple glazing is superior to single glazed windows and non insulated frames.
 All the modern aspects of today’s windows play a part in reducing condensation but nothing can eliminate it.

 The presence of condensation is down to several factors but the main ones are how we live in our homes and what we do that causes moisture in the air.